bhupendra-25bai10468/digital-literacy-project/README.md

 ---

 ## 📊 Learning Outcome
-This project helped me understand digital tools, online safety, and professional communication skills.
+This project helped me learn and understand about digital tools, safety on the internet, and professional communication.

 ---